dolittle-boilerplates/CSharp.BoundedContext.Interaction.React/README.md

-# Veracity.CSharp.BoundedContext
+# CSharp.BoundedContext.Interaction.React
-C# Bounded Context Boilerplate that sits on top of the existing C# bounded context Boiler Plate and adds Veracity specifics
+C# Bounded Context Boilerplate that sits on top of the existing C# bounded context Boiler Plate and adds a web interaction layer using the React framework